cirosantilli/linux-cheat/file-permissions.md

     assert [ ! "$?" = 0 ]

-##write
+##Write

 You can change the list of contents in the dir: add, remove and rename.

-*Only* works if you also have execute permission.
-`w` without `x` on dirs has no effect.
+*Only* works if you also have execute permission. `w` without `x` on dirs has no effect.

 Works even if `r` is off.